-Sets the protocol value for the generated key.
+Sets the protocol value for the generated key, for use with -T KEY.
 The protocol is a number between 0 and 255.
 The default is 3 (DNSSEC).
 Other possible values for this argument are listed in RFC 2535 and its successors.